 The selection of products varies considerably and is dependent on inventory.
 However, the savings can be substantial.
 I’m more apt to purchase an item from here for my personal use where I don’t care about packaging or some cosmetic issue such as my sous-vide purchase.
 I probably wouldn’t buy something from the warehouse as a gift unless someone wanted an older version or wanted to reduce electronic waste.

 Amazon Renewed is a bit like Amazon Warehouse in that you’re dealing with return items.
 One noticeable difference is that manufacturers can sell their refurbished items into the Amazon system.
 The items are professionally inspected and tested.
 However, it may not be Amazon who is certifying the product, but another company.
 These products may not be exclusive deals.

-For example, you bought Acme’s Super Duper 4K TV from a big box retailer, but returned it for some reason.
+For example, you bought Acme’s Super Duper 4K TV from a big box retailer but returned it for some reason.
 The retailer might send the TV back to Acme.
-Acme may have their own refurbishing process or have some other testing service do it.
+Acme may have its own refurbishing process or have some other testing services do it.
 Once it passes testing, Acme might offer the TV as a renewed product on Amazon.

 You can find these Renewed Deals from the submenu that appears when you’re in Amazon Warehouse.

 Unlike the warehouse, there is a different grading system for these eligible products.